-7.4.2 Adaptation Strategies, Policies and Interventions
+7.4.2 Adaptation Strategies, Policies and Interventions for Health and Wellbeing

-7.4.2.1 Current State of Health Adaptation
+7.4.2.1 Current state of health adaptation

+Health system

-Analysis of the NDCs to the Paris Agreement to determine how health was incorporated, including impacts, adaptation and co-benefits, concluded that most low- and middle-income countries referred to health in their NDC (Dasandi et al., 2021).
-Figure 7.13 shows the degree of health engagement; this engagement is based on indicators measuring the specificity and detail of health references within a country's NDC.
+Analysis of the Nationally Determined Contributions (NDC) to the Paris Agreement to determine how health was incorporated, including impacts, adaptation, and co-benefits, concluded that most low- and middleincome countries referred to health in their NDC (Dasandi et al., 2021).
+Figure 7.14 shows the degree of health engagement; this engagement is based on indicators measuring the specificity and detail of health references within the country NDC.
 Many vulnerable countries had high engagement of the health sector in the country NDC.
 However, this analysis did not determine whether the ambition expressed was sufficient to address the health adaptation needs.